 - Films and foils

 Knowing how well adhesives laminate to various materials can help you determine the best combination.
 Specific adhesives work better with specific materials.
-For example, general purpose rubber adhesives work very well with polyester urethane, dense urethane and sponge rubber foams.
+For example, general purpose rubber adhesives work very well with polyester urethane, dense urethane and sponge rubber foams used to make things like phase converter mats which reduce vibration.
 However, while an adhesive like the High-Performance Acrylic (HPA™) is not suited for those foams, it performs well with felts and fabrics.

 Step 2 – Surface Energy: